jarviscanada/jarvis_data_eng_BrianKim/README.md

 **Core Java Apps** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_BrianKim/tree/master/core_java)]:

-  - Twitter App: Curabitur laoreet tristique leo, eget suscipit nisi.
-Sed in sodales ex.
-Maecenas vitae tincidunt dui, et eleifend quam.
+  - Twitter App: In progress.
-  - JDBC App: Curabitur laoreet tristique leo, eget suscipit nisi.
-Sed in sodales ex.
-Maecenas vitae tincidunt dui, et eleifend quam.
+  - JDBC App: In progress.
   - Grep App: Developed a Java Grep App on IntelliJ that implements the Linux grep string pattern searching utility that matches a regular expression.
 This app recursively searches a given directory using BufferedReader for lines that match the specified regular expression.
 When the matched lines are found with Pattern Matcher, they are written out to a file by a BufferedWritter.
 Exceptions and errors are handled by SLF4J framework, packaged with Maven, and containerized with Docker for easy access.

 **Springboot App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_BrianKim/tree/master/springboot)]: Not Started